derwolfe/teiler/README.rst

 Teiler (sharer)
 ===============

 |Build Status| |Coverage|

 I am extremely tired of needing a USB stick to transfer files between computers.
-Most of the time, I am on simple networks.
-A person has setup a router in its simplest configuration.
-I and my friend have simple wifi access to the network.
-We want to transfer files to one another, but sadly have no thumb drive or disc.
+While netcat, scp, dropbox, and other tools solve this problem, I'd like the solution to be a bit simpler.

+Often, a person wants to transfer files to another person on the same network.
+This network doesn't have any special configuration.
+Each user is able to see the other on the network.

 The goal of this software is to make the above situation simple.
-We each download the program and need only the basic knowledge needed to use a web browser.
+Both users download the program, open the application, and can transfer files to one another without needing to be connected to the internet.

 How will I use this?
 --------------------